danielmapar/ReactReduxClientAuth/README.md

 # ReactReduxClientAuth

-This project need to be executed together with: https://github.com/danielmapar/NodeExpressJWTAuth
+This project needs to be executed together with: https://github.com/danielmapar/NodeExpressJWTAuth

 ###Getting Started###